Sample title page of a Deed of self-adjudication

 A Deed of Sole Adjudication deals with one heir unlike an EJS which has several heirs.

-A Deed of Sole Adjudication is used when there is only one heir.
+A Deed of Sole Adjudication is used to transfer an inheritance from the deceased to the heir in cases where there is only one heir.

 What is Deed of Adjudication in the Philippines?